top of page

 12. Never drive a Boat where you can drag it:

-No matter how much fuel your tow unit burns, in most cases, it is much less, than what the Skiff or Boat is going to burn for the same distance!
-Plan the trip to the nearest ramp for your intended fishing area, and from launch there.
+No matter how much fuel your tow unit burns, in most cases, it is much less than what the Skiff or Boat will burn for the same distance!
+Plan the trip to the nearest ramp for your intended fishing area and from launch there.
+This way, you can stay in the A/C longer and stay out of the weather for when you pick a fight with one of these Monsters...
+You are going to need it!

 Capt.
 Honson Lau with a Big Tarpon